-Seal categories were introduced in the second edition and are "subspecifications" within the standard.
+Seal categories are "subspecifications" within the Second Edition.
 Before defining a category, it would be helpful to understand why they were created.
-The first edition specified a seal designed for demanding services.
+The First Edition specified a seal designed for demanding services.
 This included features such as a distributed flush arrangement and floating throttle bushing on all single seals.
 These features made these seals larger and more costly than required for many general duty applications.
 For these applications, some users have specified seals that had only some of the features required on a standard seal.
 Customers referred to these seals as being designed "in the spirit of 682" or with the "intent of 682."
-It was clear that all the features required by the first edition were not required for every application.
+It was clear that all the features required by the First Edition were not required for every application.
 As the standard was expanding the scope to include more chemical pumps, it was seen as inevitable that this practice would continue.

-It was also critical to recognize that chemical duty pumps, and their seals were intended to be applied in a smaller operating window than the traditional first edition seals.
+It was also critical to recognize that chemical duty pumps and their seals were intended to be applied in a smaller operating window than the traditional First Edition seals.
 Most chemical duty pumps are designed to operate at lower pressures and temperatures than the API 610 pumps so it was consistent to create a seal category that reflected the pumps' capabilities.

 A seal category is a subspecification that defines the intended pump, operating window, materials, design features, and documentation requirements for the seal.
 There are three categories defined as Category 1, 2, and 3.
 A Category 1 seal is a seal intended for chemical duty pumps.
-A Category 2 seal is intended for API 610 (ISO 13709) pumps in refinery services requiring fewer features than a 682 first edition seal.
-The Category 3 seal is intended for API 610 pumps and is basically the same seal defined in the first edition.
+A Category 2 seal is intended for API 610 (ISO 13709) pumps in refinery services requiring fewer features than a 682 First Edition seal.
+The Category 3 seal is intended for API 610 pumps and is basically the same seal defined in the First Edition.
 Table 1 outlines some of the features and requirements for each category.